 Both practises are essentially exercises in training the mind, but hypnosis works on training the subconscious mind, whereas meditation is a conscious concentration exercise.

-Self-hypnosis and hypnosis are easier because when you hear the voice of your hypnotherapist (be it in person or via a hypnosis download), your mind can wander off freely and your subconscious will still absorb everything that is being said.
+Self-hypnosis and hypnosis are easier because when you hear the voice of your clinical hypnotherapist (be it in person or via a hypnosis download), your mind can wander off freely and your subconscious will still absorb everything that is being said.
 When you’re meditating, you are paying close attention to one particular object such as:

 - A mantra;